vartikavr/D-Vote/README.md

 - The number of users accessing and using this website has an upper limit of 1000 (much less than the real-life applicable count).
 - Metamask (a browser extension) has to be installed on the user's device to cast a vote.
-- The user's Metamask account address should be linked with their voter ID manually.
+- The user's Metamask account address should be linked with their voter ID manually by the officials, before the start of the election.

 ## Main functionalities